linq2db/linq2db/README.md

 ### Using Connection String Settings Provider

-.Net Core does not support `System.Configuration` so to configure connection strings you should implement `ILinqToDBSettings`, for example:
+.Net Core does not support `System.Configuration` until 3.0 so to configure connection strings you should implement `ILinqToDBSettings`, for example:

 ```cs
 public class ConnectionStringSettings : IConnectionStringSettings